xtianares/clicky-game/README.md

 # Clicky Emojis

 A ReactJS memory game.
-The objective of the game is to click as many emojis without clicking the the same one.
+The objective of the game is to click as many emojis without clicking the same one.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Check out the game by [clicking here](https://xtianares.github.io/clicky-game).